JRC1995/Chatbot/README.md

 The order is not important.
 You can prepare the csv data by any means.
 You can use google big query or other sources mentioned in the scripted module section.

-You can also use different csv files.
+You can also use different CSV files.
 Just change the filepaths_q and filepaths_a list [here](https://github.com/JRC1995/Chatbot/blob/master/Retriever/fill_data.py) accordingly.

 After the csv files are setup execute the following steps in the following order: